 One common criticism of mapping is that it is slow.
 The Referee dictates dimensions and directions to the sole designated mapper, and they dutifully write it down.
 (Worse: if they make a mistake and the Referee corrects them!)
-Ideally the rest of the party is occupied with their own tasks, but if not, they sit idly and twiddle their thumbs.
+Ide-Likely not.
+The mechanical importance of stats in GOLD ally the rest of the party is occupied with their own tasks, but if not, they sit idly and twiddle their thumbs.
 If maps are done in this way, it is no wonder the players dislike it!